-On April 18, 1991, several interested citizens attended an organizational meeting at the main branch of the Lincoln County Library, taking the first step in becoming Habitat for Humanity of Lincoln County.
-Habitat of Lincoln County was officially approved as an affiliate on March 1, 1992 by Habitat International.
+On April 18, 1991, several interested citizens attended an organizational meeting at the main branch of the Lincoln County Library, taking the first step in becoming an official affiliate.
+Habitat for Humanity of Lincoln County was approved on March 1, 1992 by Habitat for Humanity International.

-Support for Habitat of Lincoln County comes through recycled mortgage payments from current homeowners, donations from individuals, companies, faith communities, grants, and our ReStore.
-Habitat of Lincoln County hired our first executive director, Maureen Krueger in June 2011.
-With all the changes in the lending world, Ms. Krueger, was able to outsource all existing mortgages to help better serve our homeowners.
+Support for Habitat for Humanity of Lincoln County comes through recycled mortgage payments from current homeowners, donations from individuals, companies, faith communities, grants and our ReStores.

-In January of 2015, our current executive director, Terry Laney, successfully transitioned Habitat of Lincoln County from the mindset of scarcity to abundancy.
-Since this transition, we have served more families this fiscal year than ever before.
-Along with our board and committed volunteers, we continue our dedication to providing affordable housing solutions in partnership with the community and families in Lincoln County.
+In 2011, Maureen Krueger became the affiliate's first executive director.
+Three years later, Terry Laney was hired and successfully transitioned the affiliate from a mindset of scarcity to abundance.
+With continued growth and new objectives, we welcomed Kris J. Fountain as the next executive director in 2019.
+Along with our board and committed volunteers, we continue to provide affordable housing solutions in partnership with the community and families in Lincoln County.